SesameEngineering/fosdem21-content/_index.md

 ---
-description: "Thank you for visiting - <b>Interested in openly designed hardware,\
+description: "Thank you for visiting - <b>Interested in openly designed hardware\
-  \ and lower carbon footprint?</b> You've come to the right place - check out the\
+  \ while lowering carbon footprint?</b> You've come to the right place - check out the\
   \ open design of the Sesame Discovery chassis\
   \ - allowing individuals, organizations, and companies to have an \"datacenter in\
   \ a box\" in a desk side form factor.
 With the ability to plug in 4-12 nodes of\